biocore/qiime/doc/tutorials/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To remove sample heterogeneity, we can perform rarefaction on our OTU table.
 Rarefaction is an ecological approach that allows users to standardize the data obtained from samples with different sequencing efforts, and to compare the OTU richness of the samples using this standardized platform.
 For instance, if one of your samples yielded 10,000 sequence counts, and another yielded only 1,000 counts, the species diversity within those samples may be much more influenced by sequencing effort than underlying biology.
 The approach of rarefaction is to randomly sample the same number of OTUs from each sample, and use this data to compare the communities at a given level of sampling effort.

 To perform rarefaction, you need to set the boundaries for sampling and the step size between sampling intervals.
-You can find the number of sequences associated with each sample by looking at the last line of the :file:`split_library_log.txt` file generated in :ref:`assignsamples` above.
+You can find the number of sequences associated with each sample by looking in the :file:`split_library_log.txt` file generated in :ref:`assignsamples` above.
 The line from our tutorial is pasted here:

 .. note::